nkondengineer/N.K.-Portfolio-Website/README.md

-# N.K.-Portfolio-Website
+# Nayan Kondakalla Portfolio Website
-This contains all of my previous engineering experiences and projects
+This portfolio contains all engineering experiences and projects that I have done